forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Fisher 2016
 Steven R. Fisher, Towards "Never Again": Searching for a Right to Remedial Secession under Extant International Law, 22 Buff.
 Hum.
 Rts.
 L. Rev. 261 (2016).
 <https://digitalcommons.law.buffalo.edu/bhrlr/vol22/iss1/7>

+> Interesting article though some points are disagreed here.
+One is to determine the right of secession, instead of a backward looking approach (were there human right violations?), here, a forward looking approach is preferred: How a peaceful future in agreement with human rights and self determination is achieved as noted in [Paths for Self Determination](#paths-for-self-determination).